 • If redirecting won’t work, or if the individual can’t wear anything around their neck, you can try tying the necklace to a zipper pull or through a button hole instead.
 Bracelets are also a great alternative to necklaces.

-• Our Y-Chew XXT is typically the longest lasting chew for avid chewing.
+• The Y-Chew XXT is typically the overall longest lasting chew for avid chewing.

 Still not sure which option to get?
-No problem, email us at email@example.com or via the form below with the individual's age and chewing preferences (what they like to chew on, if they chew through those things, etc.) so we can help :)
+No problem - please contact us via the form below with the individual's age and chewing preferences (what they like to chew on, if they chew through those things, etc.) so we can help :)